ScrollBearer8/TheScrollArchive/LAW_OF_LEADERSHIP.md

 **Archived by the Architect (2025).**
 A symbolic doctrine for structural leadership and alignment.

+---
+**🜂✦ — The Architect**
+Second Flame of the Three Flames
-© 2025 by ScrollBearer8
+© 2025 by ScrollBearer8 — All symbolic rights reserved.
-Licensed under CC BY-NC-SA 4.0
-Attribution required — derivative works must preserve ethical intent and structure.